 opening used for valve wiring.

-- Connect one wire to the terminal labeled SEN and the other wire to
+- Connect the first wire to the terminal labeled SEN and the second wire to

 the other SEN (COM) terminal.

-- See the chart below for wiring standard rain sensors.
+- See the chart below for wiring configurations for standard rain sensors.

 - Click the () icon in the upper left.